-Google Search Console offers a wealth of information for Optimizing for the right keyphrases for site owners.
-For instance, you can find out which pages don’t rank well or get few clicks.
+Google Search Console offers tremendous information for Optimizing the right keyphrases for site owners.
+Companies can find out which pages don’t rank well or get few clicks.

-We’re obsessed about #speed!
-Faster websites are better for users, and better for search engines.
-That’s why we spend a lot of time working out how to make our own site faster.
-It’s also why we stay on top of the latest trends in browser technology and performance techniques.
-Website design tips.
+We’re obsessed with speed!
+Faster websites are better for users and better for search engines.
+That’s why SEO experts spend a lot of time working out how to make our site faster.
+It’s also why we stay on top of the latest trends in browser technology and performance techniques—website design tips.

-That’s all well and good, but while speeding up our own site, we kept hitting a bottleneck — no matter how many things we tweaked, our CSS was slowing us down.
+That’s all good, but while speeding up our site, we kept hitting a bottleneck — no matter how many things we tweaked, our CSS slowed us down.

-So we thought about ways in which WordPress might handle CSS differently, and better, and we’ve come up with a new, faster approach.
-If you want to squeeze every last drop of performance out of your site, this might be just the thing for you!
+So we thought about ways WordPress might handle CSS differently and better and devised a new, faster approach.
+If you want to squeeze every last performance drop out of your website, this is the thing for you!

 That first step?
 Optimizing for the right keyphrases, of course!
-The keyphrases you aim to rank for should contain the words your customers use.
+The key phrases you aim to rank for should contain your customers’ words.
 Imagine yourself selling dresses for gala events.
 In your marketing, you refer to these dresses as [gala dresses].
 However, Google Trends shows people do not search for [gala dress].
 They search for [gown]!
 You won’t get much traffic if you optimize for [gala dress].
 So, make sure you target the right keyphrases.